wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 object by calling `setResponseHandler()`.
 Method `handleMemResponse()` will simply forward the call to the base class method `doResponse()`.

+`class SimpleMemBackendConvertor` only works with backend objects of type `class SimpleMemBackend`, or its derived classes.
+This is the reason why the simple converter always casts the backend object to type `class SimpleMemBackend`.
+Correspondingly, in `class SimpleMemBackend`, the converter type is specified as `memHierarchy.simpleMemBackendConvertor`, in the return value of method `getBackendConvertorType()`.
+During the construction of the containing memory controller object, the converter will be selected by first constructing the memory backend, and then calling `getBackendConvertorType()` to obtain the string name of the converter class.
+The converter is then instanciated by calling `loadAnonymousSubComponent()` with the name of the converter type.

 ## Memory Backend